ethereum/consensus-specs/specs/_features/eip6988/beacon-chain.md

 1. Use `EIP6988_FORK_VERSION` as the previous and current fork version.
 2. Utilize the EIP-6988 `BeaconBlockBody` when constructing the initial `latest_block_header`.
 3. Add `deposit_receipts_start_index` variable to the genesis state initialization.
+4. Initialize proposer shuffling by a call to `update_proposer_shuffling`.

 ```python
 def initialize_beacon_state_from_eth1(eth1_block_hash: Hash32,